camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/openai.md

 ### System message

-The **System message** field allows you to provide initial instructions for the model.
-It helps set the behavior of the assistant.
+The **System message** field allows you to provide initial instructions for the model, and helps set the behavior of the assistant.

 For example, if you want ChatGPT to translate the prompt into a different language instead of interpreting the questions contained in the prompt, you can set the **System message** to
 `You are a translator bot.
 You provide literal translation of inputs from English into German.
 You do not interpret the input.`